Our favorite bookstores in Rome

 Via del Governo Vecchio, 80 (Navona)

 If you’re a native English speaker or lover of the English language, Otherwise Bookshop just outside of Piazza Navona may be your new favorite bookstore in Rome.
 Two cozy rooms pack popular contemporary fiction, addictive classics, children’s books, witty postcards, and decorative notebooks onto their shelves.
 A quick browse through the store or painless decision on just one book out of its incredible selection is simply nonsensical and impossible.
 Sleepless bookworms can enjoy late night shopping with the store’s extended hours, and readers looking to connect with others can attend the store’s ongoing book launches, reading groups, and literary events.

 Libreria Palazzo Esposizioni

 Via Milano, 15/17 (Repubblica/Monti)

 Some say this is the coolest bookshop in the city.
 It doesn’t have a particularly good selection of books in English, however the space is modern and dynamic and it’s worth just browsing all the inspiring coffee table books on art, design, photography, architecture, travel and gastronomy.
 When you’re done drooling over aspirational hardcover stuff you may not be able to afford, you can pop over to their cafe Palombini Esposizioni for a snack.

-This is the big Daddy of books in languages other than Italian.
+While no longer a Feltrinelli International, this bookstore still has a range of international books in languages other than Italian.
 If you’re looking to stock up on the latest titles from around the world or browse a great range of dictionaries or grammar books for studying Italian, this is the place to get the job done.
-They have an impressive selection and good prices, however you might not feel as cozy or poetic here because it is an international chain store.
+They have an impressive selection and good prices.

 Via degli Zingari, 22a (Monti)